Greyhound dog breed

 About the Greyhound

-The Greyhound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Greyhound is best matched with experienced owners.
+The Greyhound is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Greyhound is best matched with experienced owners.
 Typically standing 25 inch to 30 inches tall at the shoulder and weighing 50 to 85 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Greyhound brings a distinct combination of traits that sets it apart.
 The Greyhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Greyhound loves being close to its people and forms strong bonds with every member of the household.